NFL Conference Futures Betting

 Tennessee still plays both Houston and Jacksonville twice, including this coming week against the Jaguars.
 This team is going to win a lot more football games, and it won’t have to win a ton to come out on top of the AFC South.

 After starting slow against Arizona, Derrick Henry has been on fire over the past three weeks (452 yards and four TDs during this stretch).
-Tennessee’s defence is allowing just 91.5 rushing yards per game and 3.9 yards per carry.
+Tennessee’s defense is allowing just 91.5 rushing yards per game and 3.9 yards per carry.
 Any team that can run the ball and stop the run has to be taken seriously.
 At +1600, it’s worth taking a shot on the Titans.

 Current AFC odds: +1800 (Odds before season: +2000)

 Denver was a popular sleeper team in the AFC entering the year, and they delivered on the buzz in the first few weeks by racing out to a 3-0 record.
 They were humbled by the Ravens in Week 4, but there's still a lot to like here.
-Vic Fangio's defence is legit.
-However, it’s a competitive conference this year, and it’s unclear whether Teddy Bridgewater is capable of leading an offence to the Super Bowl.
+Vic Fangio's defense is legit.
+However, it’s a competitive conference this year, and it’s unclear whether Teddy Bridgewater is capable of leading an offense to the Super Bowl.

 And the Broncos’ three wins?
-They came against the Giants, Jaguars and Jets - arguably the three worst teams in the entire league.
+They came against the Giants, Jaguars, and Jets - arguably the three worst teams in the entire league.
 The Broncos are certainly a very solid team, and their stadium is one of the toughest environments to play in, but a run all the way to the Super Bowl seems extremely unlikely this season.